omgardner/lan-file-sharer/README.md

 ## How to run
 - [Install NodeJS](https://nodejs.org/en)
 - navigate to this repo's root folder
--  run `npm run setup-and-install` to install all the required node packages
+-  run `npm run setup` to setup dependencies as well as to generate the config file
-- Run `npm run dev` to start the dev servers.
+- Run `npm run dev` to start the dev servers

 ## Tests (new)
 > unit and integration tests for the backend
-- run `npm run setup-and-install` if you haven't already, or if your device's private ip address has changed
-- Run `npm run test` to see the tests in action.
+- run `npm run setup && npm run test` to see the tests in action.

 ## Feature List
 ### Completed